Frequently Asked Questions

 Is there funding available for the rehabilitation of my historic property?

 Income and property tax incentives are available for the rehabilitation of properties listed on either the National or Local Registers.
-The Historic Preservation Office does not provide punding for the rehabilitation of any property, but both public and private groups have low-interest loans available for interested property owners.
-Visit the Business and Development Services Website for information on commercial renovation, and for information on housing programs through the City of Spokane, visit the Community Development Website.
+The Historic Preservation Office does not provide funding for the rehabilitation of any property, but both public and private groups have low-interest loans available for interested property owners.
+Visit the Business and Development Services Website for information on commercial renovation, and for information on housing programs through the City of Spokane, visit the Community Housing and Human Services Website.

 Top of Page